We are pleased to be keeping school life as near to normal as we possibly can in these challenging times.

 We are currently open for all age groups and have our online portal at the ready to swing back into action at short notice should there be any further lockdown or children needing to isolate.

-We operate in two bubbles to limit children mixing across age groups.
 With small classes, lots of outdoor space and a creative and inspiring curriculum, Annan is the best place for children to learn safely.
 Well-being is very important at this time and we nurture this through our caring emotionally intelligent approach and specific mindfulness sessions.

 Remote Learning during lockdown